scratchrealm/kachery-resource/README.md

 ## How it works

-To share files from your local machine to remote Kachery clients, you run a kachery-resource daemon on your local computer, and connect it to a [kachery-resource-proxy](https://github.com/scratchrealm/kachery-resource-proxy/blob/main/README.md) server in the cloud (both the daemon and the proxy server must be associated with the same Kachery zone).
-Then, on a remote machine that is configured for the same zone, a Kachery client can be used to request the file.
+To share files from your local machine to remote Kachery clients, you run a kachery-resource daemon on your local computer, and connect it to a [kachery-resource-proxy](https://github.com/scratchrealm/kachery-resource-proxy/blob/main/README.md) server in the cloud.
+Then, on a remote machine that is configured for the same zone as the resource, a Kachery client can be used to request the file.
 If the file is not already in the cloud, the daemon will upload it to the cloud bucket for the Kachery zone, and the remote client will then be able to download it.

 ## Installation

 Prerequisites:
 * NodeJS >= v16

-There is not need to clone this repo.
+There is no need to clone this repo.

 ## Setup

-For the below, let's assume the name of your resource is "example_resource".
+For the below, let's assume the name of your resource is `example_resource`.
 Of course, you should choose a different name.

 **Step1: Identify a kachery-resource-proxy server**